Sashing and Cornstones for a Straight-Set Quilt

 - How many rows will the quilt have?

-- Do I want sashing on the outer perimeter of the quilt, or will I reserve that space for a first border?
+- Do you want sashing on the outer perimeter of the quilt, or will you reserve that space for a first border?

 Sketch in the sashing strips and cornerstones and count them.
 Use yardage calculation basics to be sure how much fabric you'll need.